Tiramisu-Compiler/tiramisu/INSTALL.md

     make -j

 You may get an access rights error from git when running trying to retrieve Halide.
 To solve this error, be sure to have your machine's ssh key added to your github account, the steps to do so could be found [HERE](https://help.github.com/articles/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent/).

+Halide requires also libdl and libpthread.
+Both libraries should be available on every Linux and MacOs system and do not installation usually but you might need to install them if you get an error such as "-ldl not found" or "-lpthread not found".

 ##### Building Tiramisu